 We offer three packages to suit your business needs.
 Joining FSB Connect is free, our Business Essentials package starts at £172.50 in the first year and our specialist Business Creation package has an introductory price of £99 in the first year.

 Delegates warmly welcomed The Secretary of State to the stage for what was an open and honest summary of the state of the British economy.
-Following the Budget on Wednesday, he spoke of the importance of the budget content in terms of housing, National Insurance and petrol costs and expressed how the Government had "done something" to assist business given the current restraints.
-He described the FSB as an "effective group" that targeted issues facing small businesses.
-He spoke at some length about the mis-selling of Interest Rate Swap Agreements (IRSA), and how they had done "great harm" particularly to small businesses.
-The economy is showing little growth and in 2008 suffered a "heart attack" with the collapse of banks and damage to Government revenue, this has held back growth.
-However, there is room for optimism as the UK economy is predicted to grow faster than the rest of Europe, including that of Germany.
-He remains optimistic as Britain has not suffered mass unemployment and he predicted that in excess of 600,000 private sector jobs could be created during 2013.
-There are more start-ups than ever; 6% of which are entrepreneurs, this is expected to rise during the next 2 years to 9%.
-The Secretary of State talked about export markets and how this is an area of growth, particularly in China, India and Russia, but that there remains access to finance issues for some British companies to tap this potential.
+He spoke of the importance of the budget content in terms of housing, National Insurance and petrol costs and expressed how the Government had "done something" to assist business given the current restraints.
+He described the FSB as an "effective group" that targeted issues facing small businesses and spoke at some length about the mis-selling of Interest Rate Swap Agreements (IRSA), and how they had done "great harm" particularly to small businesses.
+The economy was showing little growth and in 2008 suffered a "heart attack" with the collapse of banks and damage to Government revenue, this held back growth.
+The Secretary of State talked about export markets and how this was an area of growth, particularly in China, India and Russia, but that there remained access to finance issues for some British companies to tap this potential.

-Justin Urquhart-Stewart limped onto the stage with a walking stick refusing to describe how he had got his knee injury, but went on to deliver a fast paced, lively, informative and hilarious account of the state of the global economy opening his speech with one word; "confidence".
-He described the media as driven by a need to sell newspapers and finding ‘that negative headline', he told the audience how it was the role of all business people to tell the good stories and that there is no need to panic - the global economy is in fact doing quite well despite the largest "financial explosion" in living memory.
-On the USA, Justin reported that the US is in a state of denial- but can carry on because it holds 65% of global reserves in US dollars.
-Actually the US economy is doing quite well he said, because they are still building houses, are bringing manufacturing back to the country, driving unemployment down and thus company profits are rising.
-He compared how the US Government dealt immediately with their own banks to how the British Government is still treating the likes of RBS with a sticking plaster he said that they should be treating the issues much more radically.
-Justin described how Eurozone businesses were doing quite well, Spain and Portugal exporting at record levels, and that the UK is the World's 8th largest manufacturer, and 10th largest exporter.
+Justin Urquhart-Stewart delivered a fast paced, lively, informative and hilarious account of the state of the global economy opening his speech with one word; "confidence".
+He described the media as driven by a need to sell newspapers and finding ‘that negative headline', he told the audience how it was the role of all business people to tell the good stories and that there was no need to panic - the global economy was in fact doing quite well despite the largest "financial explosion" in living memory.
 His message was clear: confidence would drive this success.
-Describing more good news for the UK economy he told the audience that the UK exports more cars than it sells into the domestic market, and that Sheffield now produces more high quality steel than it has done for 30 years.
 On how Government can support economic growth, Justin shared his thoughts on fixing the banking system, supporting innovative ideas like crowdfunding and other localised funding where local knowledge and opportunity could be properly developed, and said that the Government spent too much time "tinkering around the edges" and not enough time looking at the "big picture".
 The economy is "damaged not doomed" he said.

-Peter started his presentation by saying that he has been with Google for just over eight years.
-Throughout that time he has seen the challenges that small businesses face and has enjoyed helping them grow and to bring in new business.
-He asked us to think of past television programmes, in particular Star Trek, and look at what devices they have inspired for the future.
-For example, Star Trek had a mobile device that you could carry in your pocket and that could provide information on it.
-We now have numerous smart phones with this capability.
-Another episode of Star Trek saw Mr Spock looking at a hand held screen, we now have tablets, something to which 50% of the audience admitted to having when asked the question.
-But, Peter asked, how can small businesses deal with a shift in communication culture?
+Peter stated that during his eight years with Google he had seen the challenges that small businesses face and had enjoyed helping them grow and to bring in new business.
+Peter asked, how can small businesses deal with a shift in communication culture?
 The answer seemed to be to look at what the consumer wants and how you currently operate.
 Do they match up?
 If not, what steps can a small business owner take to make them run closer together?
 With mobile usage integral to everyday lives and six in 10 people feeling compelled to use their mobile device at least once an hour there are many opportunities for small businesses owners to adapt and adjust to this moving market.
 Peter’s key points included: find out how your customers want to engage with their mobile, your number one priority should be to build a mobile website.
 Concluding, Peter said that small businesses owners should go and think about what they would change because in 2013 people can't go without their mobile phones and that experience needs to be built into your customer's experience of your business.

 Mr Paterson was preceded by a DEFRA video outlining the benefits the internet and broadband has brought to a variety of small businesses.
-With 50% of FSB Members owning rural businesses, measures on cutting rural red tape, supporting rural food and drink, and the funding available to rural SME's was of great interest to the audience, with applause and comments peppering Mr Paterson's speech.
+With 50% of FSB Members owning rural businesses, measures on cutting rural red tape, supporting rural food and drink, and the funding available to rural SME's was of great interest to the audience.
 Poor mobile coverage alongside broadband was acknowledged by Mr Paterson as a real issue for rural SME's, which he had taken on board from the FSB's ‘Missing Links' publication.
-The FSB's recent budget ‘win' with the cancellation of the proposed 3p fuel rise was highlighted, but Mr Paterson acknowledged that rural transport policy still had some way to go to meet the needs of the roughly 85% of FSB members reliant on their vehicle.
-Local transport needs ‘local solutions' which he encouraged FSB members to be a part of this work stream.
+FSB's budget ‘win' with the cancellation of the proposed 3p fuel rise was highlighted, but Mr Paterson acknowledged that rural transport policy still had some way to go to meet the needs of the roughly 85% of FSB members reliant on their vehicle.
 Mr Paterson noted the value the FSB's Keep Trade Local campaign, re-launched at National Conference, could offer to championing British products, and stimulating towns in rural Britain.

-Chuka Umunna MP for Streatham and Shadow Business Secretary commented that this is the first time he has addressed FSB Annual Conference, that it is an honour to be asked to speak and started by stressing how important small businesses are to the economy.
-Chuka stressed that we must start to get the economy moving again.
-Demand is weak – not for every business, but for far too many.
+Chuka Umunna MP for Streatham and Shadow Business Secretary stressed that we must start to get the economy moving again.
+Demand was weak – not for every business, but for far too many.
 He also stressed that there was little to stimulate high street spend.
-Chuka referred to Labour's Small Business Taskforce – a report for business people by business.
-The report is bursting with 100 practical ideas such as: Access to finance - more competition, peer to peer lending and diversity in the small business lending market; Cash flow - too many small businesses are effectively bankrolling bigger businesses that refuse to pay them on time; Skills - the lack of technical and engineering skills, as well the need for young people to have the right attitude for work and to be "job ready" are crucial; Better infrastructure - from access to superfast broadband to a fair deal in the energy markets; Energy - small businesses consume like residential consumers but small firms get nowhere near the same protection; Regulation – sensible measures to reduce the burden of regulation needed; Exports - huge amount of demand out there in the global economy, which is set to double through emerging markets; Small Business Saturday UK: Chuka announced that a UK Small Business Saturday – to celebrate and showcase small businesses contribute to their local economies and to encourage people to shop at small independent businesses in their local area – will start on Saturday 7 December this year.
-Chuka concluded by recognising it is incredibly tough at the moment for small firms but because he sees so much drive, passion, great customer service and innovation in small businesses all over the country, he is hugely optimistic about the ability of small businesses to meet the challenge.
+He referred to Labour's Small Business Taskforce – a report for business people by business.
+The report was bursting with 100 practical ideas such as: Access to finance - more competition, peer to peer lending and diversity in the small business lending market; Cash flow - too many small businesses are effectively bankrolling bigger businesses that refuse to pay them on time; Skills - the lack of technical and engineering skills, as well the need for young people to have the right attitude for work and to be "job ready" are crucial; Better infrastructure - from access to superfast broadband to a fair deal in the energy markets; Energy - small businesses consume like residential consumers but small firms get nowhere near the same protection; Regulation – sensible measures to reduce the burden of regulation needed; Exports - huge amount of demand out there in the global economy, which is set to double through emerging markets; Small Business Saturday UK: Chuka announced that a UK Small Business Saturday – to celebrate and showcase small businesses contribute to their local economies and to encourage people to shop at small independent businesses in their local area – would start on Saturday 7 December 2013.

 Toby Perkins, MP for Chesterfield took questions on issues from airports to the A14 at an FSB surgery session in Leicester.
 Mr Perkins was quizzed on LEP' and how SME's can get the input they need to LEP's as well as better communication channels between the two, no airport in Sheffield, and how many small businesses need educating in how to boost their productivity through marketing and staff training.